Policing-Redefined/docs/docs/developer-docs/Common Data Framework/cdf-events.md

 ```

 :::info Important
-This event is not invoked if the entire database is cleared; it specifically pertains to the removal of individual `VehicleData` entries.
+This event is not invoked if the entire cache is cleared; it specifically pertains to the removal of individual `VehicleData` entries.
 :::

 ---